Skip to main content Skip to home page

 Executive Summary

-More than 75 percent of Kentucky's counties are considered to be health profession shortage areas, having far too few primary care physicians.
-Despite a recent increase in the number of primary care physicians trained by U.S. medical schools, the number in non-urban areas has not changed over the last 20 years (1).
-The published literature shows clearly that doctors tend to set up practice in towns like those in which they train (1).
-As shown in the Figure, The pipeline to the production of rural physicians begins with high school and continues through the retention of rural physicians in practice.
+More than 85 percent of Kentucky's counties are considered to be health profession shortage areas, having far too few primary care physicians.
+Despite a recent increase in the number of primary care physicians trained by U.S. medical schools, the number in non-urban areas has not changed over the last 20 years.
+The published literature shows clearly that doctors tend to set up practice in towns like those in which they train.
+The pipeline to the production of rural physicians begins with high school and continues through the retention of rural physicians in practice.
 This pipeline is described as "leaky," with many opportunities along the way for rural students to become attracted to big-city life during their education.
 Because of the "leaky pipeline" phenomenon, some medical schools now have regional rural campuses that provide an opportunity for students to spend the last two years of clinical medical school training in smaller towns.

-Education was a central element of the Trover Health System begun over 50 years ago in Madisonville by brothers Loman and Faull Trover.
-As it has developed into a modern rural integrated health system, (now called Baptist Health Deaconess Madisonville) with a large multi-specialty clinic and a regional tertiary care hospital, education remains in the core mission.
-The Trover Health System began the first Family Medicine residency in the state in 1971 and 80% of the 232 graduates practice in rural areas.
-Over 40 Almost 50 years ago, the U of L Department of Surgery began the Surgery Project that places 4-6 third-year medical students (M-3) each 8 week block for their required general surgery rotation (5).
+Education was a central element of the Trover Health System begun in 1953 in Madisonville by brothers Loman and Faull Trover.
+It has developed into a modern rural integrated health system, (now called Baptist Health Deaconess Madisonville) with a large multi-specialty clinic and a regional tertiary care hospital, education remains in the core mission.
+The Trover Health System began the first Family Medicine residency in the state in 1971 and 80% of the graduates practice in rural areas.
+In 1973, the U of L Department of Surgery began the Surgery Project that places 4-6 third-year medical students (M-3) each 8 week block for their required general surgery rotation.

 The next phase of rural medical education at Trover began with the collaboration with U of L that created the Off Campus Teaching Center in Madisonville.
 Begun in 1994 with a proclamation by Governor Brereton Jones, only summer programs were supported until 1998.
 During 1998-2000, the effort was supported by one-time equal contributions from U of L and Trover Health System.
 These contributions began the period of clinical campus activities, allowing rising third-year medical students to move from Louisville to Madisonville for their entire third and fourth years of training.
 During this period an on-site Associate Dean was recruited and the campus graduated 3 students, all entering FM residencies.